Giants' Shurmur: Eli is 'staying in the moment'

 "It's not your job to mentor somebody, but I wouldn't look at it as that role," Manning said last year before they drafted Lauletta.
 "I would look at it as it's my job to prepare and compete and be ready to play each and every game.
 In that process, you're always talking football, helping out the other guys in the room, whether it's Davis Webb this year or Geno [Smith] or guys over the years.
 You always have back and forth.
 You're always helping them out.
 Nothing changes."

-Manning's father Archie told ESPN earlier this week that his youngest son has "handled it well" despite the Giants spending such a high pick on Jones, who they envision being his successor.
+Manning's father, Archie, told ESPN earlier this week that his youngest son has "handled it well" despite the Giants spending such a high pick on Jones, whom they envision being his successor.
 He does think Eli will be a good mentor, even if it's not in his job description.

 "They will work together well," Archie Manning said.
 "Eli will be a good mentor.
 I assure you he'll be a good mentor.
 They'll have a good quarterback room.
 It will all work out."